MapRock/TimeMolecules/docs/llm_prompts/readme.md

 Rules:

 - Stay strictly within the three-section format above.
 No extra text, headings, or explanations outside the format.
+Be sure to include all three sections.
 - For blogs/articles: extract the central thesis and main contributions, then express them directly as factual explanation of the concept.
 Keep the focus on what the selected material is about.
 - When the material is a code file, SQL script, notebook, or any implementation artifact, the Prompt and Abstract MUST focus exclusively on what this specific file/script actually contains and implements.
 Do not generalize to the broader technique, concept, or framework it belongs to.
 - For code files: the Prompt must explicitly reference the concrete SQL objects (functions, procedures, views, tables, etc.), logic, or code structures defined in the material.
 Example: “What specific SQL code, table-valued functions, views, and procedures does the TimeMolecules_Code42.sql script provide…”